-The Victorian Government has announced that the off-the-plan concession is being retargeted and will now only apply to buyers who occupy the property as their principal place of residence (PPR).
+The off-the-plan concession has been retargeted and now only apply to buyers who occupy the property as their principal place of residence (PPR).

 Essentially, the off-the-plan concession will only be relevant to determining "dutiable value" for the purpose of the PPR duty concession, the new first-home buyer duty exemption or the new first-home buyer duty phase-in concession.

-This change will apply for contracts entered into from 1 July 2017.
+This change applies for contracts entered into from 1 July 2017.